Stewart Island Discovery Expedition

 Thursday 23 July 2020 – Thursday 30 July 2020 (8 Days)

 Day 1 – Thursday 23 July 2020 HOME CITIES TO INVERCARGILL (D)

-Today you fly from Auckland to Invercargill (via Christchurch).
+Today you make your own way to Invercargill (own arrangements for flights).
 You will be met at the airport and transferred to your hotel for your overnight stay before commencing your Stewart Island Expedition Cruise tomorrow.
 Dinner tonight will be included at your hotel.